 30. FAILURE TO FIRE: ALWAYS HOLD THE FIREARM, KEEPING IT POINTED TOWARDS THE TARGET OR A SAFE OPEN AREA AND WAIT 30 SECONDS WHEN IT FAILS TO FIRE.
-If a hangfire (slow Ignition) has occurred, round will fire within 30 seconds.
-If round does not fire, open cylinder, eject round and examine primer; if firing pin indent on primer is light, off center, or non existent, have firearm examined by a competent gunsmith before firing again.
+If a hangfire (slow ignition) has occurred, round will fire within 30 seconds.
+If round does not fire, open cylinder, eject round and examine primer; if firing pin indent on primer is light, off center, or nonexistent, have firearm examined by a competent gunsmith before firing again.
 If firing pin indent on primer appears normal (in comparison with similar previously fired rounds), assume faulty ammunition; segregate misfired round from other live ammunition and empty cases, reload and carry on firing.

-NOTE 1: It is normal for a light firing pin indent to appear on the primer of cartridges which have been fed into the chamber of the Sporter but not fired.
+NOTE 1: It is normal for a light firing pin indent to appear on the primer of cartridges which have been fed into the chamber but not fired.

-NOTE 2: Dispose of misfired rounds in accordance with ammunition manufacturer's instructions.
+NOTE 2: Dispose of misfired round in accordance with ammunition manufacturer's instructions.

-30. NEVER USE YOUR FIREARM IF IT FAILS TO FUNCTION PROP-ERLY, AND NEVER FORCE A JAMMED ACTION, as a round may explode causing serious injury, possible death, or severe damage to your firearm.
+31. NEVER USE YOUR FIREARM IF IT FAILS TO FUNCTION PROPERLY, AND NEVER FORCE A JAMMED ACTION, as a round may explode causing serious injury, possible death, or severe damage to your firearm.